ryshu/enib-internships/docs/api-index.md

 ## REST API

-REST API, or representational state transfer API is a software architectural style that defines a set of constraintes to be used for creating Web services.
+REST API, or representational state transfer API is a software architectural style that defines a set of constraints to be used for creating Web services.
-In this architecture, you might provide for each data in your application following end-points (or routes) in your API
+In this architecture, you might provide for each data in your application the following end-points (or routes) in your API

 * **GET** all data
 * **POST** Create new data